Skip to main content

 Batch inserts, updates and deletes

-While we do not have such a use case in this guide, a huge benefit of using the EntityManager with Unit of Work approach is automatic batching - all the INSERT, UPDATE and DELETE queries will be batched automatically into a single query per entity.
+While there is no such use case in this guide, a huge benefit of using the EntityManager with Unit of Work approach is automatic batching - all the INSERT, UPDATE and DELETE queries will be batched automatically into a single query per entity.

 Insert